 Not only is ESG a framework that financial institutions and investors have to report on, but it is also on the radar of employees, regulators, and everyone involved in the ecosystem.

 Having an ESG strategy and an ESG data tracking and reporting structure has become critical for the future of businesses and organizations.
-“Global crises, such as climate change and the COVID-19 pandemic, have made everyone realize that we are not masters of our planet, but rather stewards of nature,” says Elizabeth Tutino, sustainability specialist advisor at Equilibrium.
+“Global crises have made everyone realize that we are not masters of our planet, but rather stewards of nature,” says Elizabeth Tutino, sustainability specialist advisor at FiscalNote ESG.

-ESG has become even more significant as companies take responsibility and find resources to accomplish positive climate action.
-An Edelman study shows that 95 percent of U.S. investors are interested in taking an activist approach to investing, and 74 percent indicate they would take aggressive activist measures.
+ESG has become even more significant as companies take responsibility and find resources to take action.
+An Edelman study shows that 63 percent of consumers buy or advocate for brands based on their beliefs and values, and 82 percent expect CEOs to take a public stand on climate change.

 Regulations are also driving the need for ESG strategy and reporting.
-The U.S. Securities and Exchange Commission just announced a new proposal on climate disclosure that mandates robust climate-related reporting.
+There have been more than 161,000 mentions of ESG in regulatory documents in the United States over the last decade, and the volume is only growing.
 To comply with those upcoming obligatory disclosures, it’s easiest to have the foundations of ESG reporting in place, as well as stakeholder engagement, and a completed materiality assessment ahead of time.
 In the EU, ESG reporting is already mandatory, so there’s also momentum around building globally aligned standards.

 Creating an ESG Strategy